Fisnik Asllani: Germany

 On 7 December 2019, Asllani was named as part of the Germany U18 squad for a winter tournament in Israel.
-Three days later, he made his debut with Germany U18 in a match against Serbia U18 after being named in the starting line-up and scored his side's only goal during a 1–2 away defeat.
+His debut with Germany U18 came three days later in the match against Serbia U18 after being named in the starting line-up and scored his side's only goal during a 1–2 away defeat.
+He also played for Germany U20 with whom he played seven matches and scored three goals.